Hadrien-Cornier/Crystal_Contract/README.md

 Another limitation is the fact that all information contained in an Ethereum smart contract, even using the private keyword, is fully visible inside the block.
 Using the private keyword makes it more difficult to access but it is not cryptographically protected.
 This means that right now the implementation that we have done makes an employee's signatures visible to the company that he is reporting, which is a problem.

-How to make the signatures of a report anonymous ?
+## How to make the signatures of a report anonymous ?

 There are 2 safe options to do so as of now.
  The first one would be to rely on a trusted third party to validate transactions and to check when X wants to sign report R, that X has not already signed R before, as well as incrementing RS, the public number of signatures of R. This could be done by calling an ‘oracle’ that could for instance store a hashed “signature dictionary” DR onto the blockchain such that DR[X]=True if X has signed R. No one would be able to read that dictionary but the trusted third party, and the storage capacity of the miners would be used.
 The second option would be to use cryptography.
 In our case the only information that we want to keep hidden is the sender of a signature on a report.
 It would not serve to hide the report itself since the number of signatures of every report is public and therefore one could easily reverse engineer which report has been signed.
 Also it would not serve to hide the amount of signatures that one sends, because it can only be 1.
 I will show that this problem is isomorphic to the Monero implementation and therefore can be solved with publicly available technology.

-Let us consider the public information P (Employees, Company, Mediators, Reports, Number of signatures for each report),  a new report R, a signatory A that belongs to the Employees.
+Let us consider :
+-the public information P (Employees, Company, Mediators, Reports, Number of signatures for each report),
+-a new report R,
+-a signatory A that belongs to the Employees.
-Employee A wants to sign R but remain anonymous Employee A should be prevented to sign R twice
+-Employee A wants to sign R but remain anonymous -Employee A should be prevented to sign R twice

-	R contains public information on the Company CR that it is about, and the number of signatures it received.Every Employee E has public information of his past contracts CE and, and their respective Companies.
+R contains public information on the Company CR that it is about, and the number of signatures it received.
+Every Employee E has public information of his past contracts CE and, and their respective Companies.
 For the new report R, let us create a “Monero” token (we will explain later what this means) at the same time as the creation of the report such that : A new wallet is created for the report itself containing 0 tokens.
 Every Employee E that has had at least one past contract with CR is awarded 1 signature token, and every other employee is awarded 0 signature tokens.
 During the course of time, while the report is not marked as solved, at each new contract that is registered on the blockchain, if that contract is between CR and an Employee that did not receive a signature token before, that employee receives a new signature token.
 The signature operation is isomorphic to a Monero transaction where the sender sends 1 token to sign the contract.This operation can be both verified (ie no employee signed more than his number of signature tokens) and anonymous [6] (ie the identity of the signatory is hidden) by the monero usage of stealth addresses (which hides the sender) and verification of transaction validity (which prevents anyone from signing more than once).
 Therefore it would be feasible in the future to make every report’s signatories anonymous, even if it is not the case right now.

 ### Economic